Mount Cotton

 Mount Cotton features high concentrations of family households, with a higher-than-average median household size

 Family households account for 89.9% of all households, including 54.6% couples with children, 26.2% couples without children, and 8.8% single parent families.
-Non-family households constitute the remaining 10.1%, with lone person households at 8.8% and group households comprising 1.2%.
+Non-family households make up the remaining 10.1%, with lone person households at 8.8% and group households comprising 1.2% of the total.
 The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households